 use of unique assets such as ISS in optimizing risk posture, and maintain vital Agency core competencies.

-A risk is deemed to have a research rating of Acceptable if based on available evidence, the projected mission
+A risk is deemed to have a research rating of Partially Controlled if based on available evidence, the projected mission

 architecture (with assumptions on DRM-specific vehicle design and operations constraints) likely provides the